zoffixznet/new-box/README.md

 ## Atom

 - Install package `sync-settings` and setup the settings using values from other setups.
 Then go to "Packages→Synchronize Settings→Restore"

+## Trouble-Shooting

+Glitches with virtual box not loading after reboot: likely a failed video driver.
+Uninstall all `virtualbox*` Bodhi's packages, then mount the Guest CD from VirtualBox's menus, `sudo mount /dev/cdrom /media/cdrom; cd /media/cdrom` and then run the guest installer from there.